Morocco Visa and Entry Rules for U.S. Travelers

 Once you have sent us your application, make sure to check your email inbox regularly.
 We’ll contact you if any additional information or documents are needed before we process your e-Visa.

-The standard processing time is 1-5 days.
-However, you can also select our priority service to ensure your e-Visa is processed within 1 hour.
+The standard processing time is 1-4 days.
+However, you can also select our Priority service to ensure your e-Visa is processed within 24 hours.

 Arriving in Morocco From the U.S. with an e-Visa